thirdweb-dev/github-action/README.md

-github-action
+thirdweb Github Action

+runs the following commands:
-* run npx thirdweb publish on pushes to main
+* ```npx thirdweb publish --ci``` - push to main
-* run npx thirdweb deploy on pull_requests (all branches) and pushes (everything except main)
+* ```npx thirdweb deploy --ci```  - all pull requests and push on every branch except main

+Note:
+--ci flag for thirdweb tries to install your build dependencies